kgisl/pythonFDP/notes/cs3003-unit4.md

 ## List Methods and Operations

-**_Clustering_** multiple items based on some categorization - this is easier to explain, deliver and help retention among students.
+**_Clustering_** multiple items based on some cr - this is easier to explain, deliver and help retention among students.
 Of course, there is going to be better engagement as well.

 |Intent | Method / Operation | Description
 |:-------|:--------------|:------------|